cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 Like the Blues Brothers."

 Trevor: "Sure!
-With bull engine and bull tyres.
+With cop engine and cop tires.
 Do you like it?"

 Lasse: "I love it.